StateSmith/tutorial-3/README.md

 <br>

 # Downloading the StateSmith CLI
-StateSmith is written in cross platform C# and can be run on Windows, Linux, and MacOS.
+StateSmith is written in cross platform C# and can be run on Windows, Linux, and macOS.
 I chose C# because I make heavy use of the open source Roslyn compiler to transpile the generated state machine code into C99/C++, CSharp, JavaScript...

 There are two main ways to run the StateSmith CLI:
 1. Download the pre-built binary for your computer (no need for dotnet).